Updates on dipolar anisotropy in local measurements of the Hubble constant from Cosmicflows-4: Discussion and Conclusions

 The key question, then, is whether any dipole should remain after the radial recessional velocities have been corrected for peculiar motions \textit{within a standard cosmological framework}.
 As such corrections are meant to eliminate all anisotropies, one might wonder what would be the origin of a residual signal, if there were one.
-From this viewpoint, the dipole found in the CF4$_{pec}$ sample, corresponding to a bulk flow (bottom right panel of Fig.~\ref{fig:trends_C_B}) of $45^{+11}_{-11}$ km s$^{-1}$ for the range $\mu \in [32,35]$, seems to corroborate this assertion.
-Interestingly, most of the contribution to this possible bulk flow comes from the more distant shells, which contain more data; the lower ones are statistically consistent with zero velocity.
-However, its global direction may not be totally random or due to statistical fluctuations, as the CMB dipole lies much closer to it, with $\cos \theta \sim -0.93^{+0.05}_{-0.11}$ ($\theta = 21^{\circ}{}^{+13^{\circ}}_{-10^{\circ}}$), and it is almost at the antipode of the Dipole Repeller, with with $\cos \theta \sim -0.78^{+0.27}_{-0.14}$ ($\theta = 141^{\circ}{}^{+16^{\circ}}_{-21^{\circ}}$).
+The central result of this work emerges from the comparison with the peculiar-velocity-corrected catalogue.
+Once peculiar velocities are subtracted, the anisotropy amplitude is strongly suppressed, particularly at lower distances, and only a weak residual signal remains, with an inferred bulk flow of $\sim 87$ km s$^{-1}$ in the nominal range.
+This behaviour indicates that the dominant contribution to the anisotropy observed in CF4 is associated with local kinematics rather than with a genuine anisotropy of the background cosmological expansion.
+Interestingly, as we have discussed in the previous section, most of the contribution to this possible bulk flow comes from the more distant shells, which contain more data; the lower ones are statistically consistent with zero velocity.
+We stress that the CF4$_{pec}$ velocities are themselves model-dependent reconstructions, obtained within a $\Lambda$CDM framework, and therefore the suppression of the signal should be interpreted in this context.

+A second objective of this work was to test whether the dipole exhibits a systematic dependence on distance, as expected in scenarios of differential expansion such as those described by Eq.~(\ref{eq:h_angle}).
+Our analysis of radial shells in both $\mu$ and $z$ shows no robust evidence for a monotonic evolution of the dipole amplitude.
+Although variations are observed across shells, they are not consistent with a simple decreasing trend with distance, and are difficult to disentangle from cosmic variance and survey geometry effects.
+This absence of a clear radial behaviour weakens the interpretation of the observed anisotropy as a signature of large-scale deviations from isotropic expansion.